Higher and foundation tiers

 contains an expensive metal such as copper it may be economically viable to extract it even if the amount

-of metal present is low.
+of copper present is low.
 However if the ore contains a small amount of a less valuable

 metal such as iron